yasiryagi/helpdesk/roles/distributors-lead/README.md

 ```
 yarn joystream-distributor leader:create-bucket -a yes -f 0 -y
 ```
-Creates a new bucket:
+Means you are creating a new bucket:
 - in family `0`
-- accepts new bags
+- that accepts new bags
-- returns the index of the bucket, eg. `1` meaning you created bucket `0:1`
+Returns the index of the bucket, eg. `1` meaning you created bucket `0:1`

 #### Notes
+- good practice to have new buckets not accept new bags - see [good practice](#good-practice)

 ### create-bucket-family
 ```